Corrosion engineering: Microbial corrosion

 Biocorrosion, biofouling and corrosion caused by living organisms are now known to have an electrochemistry foundation.
 Other marine creatures such as mussels, worms and even sponges have been known to degrade engineering materials.

 Hydrogen damage

 Hydrogen damage is caused by hydrogen atoms (as opposed to hydrogen molecules in the gaseous state), interacting with metal.

 Erosion corrosion

 Erosion corrosion is a form of corrosion damage usually on a metal surface caused by turbulence of a liquid or solid containing liquid and the metal surface.
 Aluminum can be particularly susceptible due to the fact that the aluminum oxide layer which affords corrosion protection to the underlying metal is eroded away.

 Hydrogen embrittlement

 This phenomenon describes damage to the metal (nearly always iron or steel) at low temperature by diffusible hydrogen.

 Hydrogen can embrittle a number of metals and steel is one of them.
 It tends to happen to harder and higher tensile steels.
-Hydrogen cam also embrittle aluminum at high temperatures.).
+Hydrogen can also embrittle aluminum at high temperatures.).
 Titanium metal and alloys are also susceptible.